pmahnke/stmgrts/_posts/2005/2005-11-24-letters_to_amer_2.md

 ---

-When our daughter first heard we were considering moving from the US to England, she just couldn’t stop laughing.
+When our daughter first heard we were considering moving from the US to England, she just couldn't stop laughing.
 She thought it was a joke.
 Nevertheless, we are here and the things that are different are not necessarily what we anticipated...

 <div markdown="1" class="recipe">
 ### The World of Daniel